dev-seahouse/funded/README.md

 ###Change Logs###
+**20 September 2016**
+1. Retrive proejcts information from database and display in index.php.

 **15 Septermber 2016**
 1. Make creator constrain in the project table.
 Now each project will have a one-to-many relationships with users.
 2. Delete the entrepreur role